The Ecclesial Method

 When you first begin, explain the sacred space.
 If you’re going to begin by reading from Scripture, place the Bible in the sacred space and pick up the Bible from the sacred space to read from it.

 Next, begin the session with an activity that disengages the participants from their previous frame of mind and prepares them for the truth they are about to receive.
 One example would be to begin with singing a hymn or song as a group to instrumental music.
-Or, celebrate a small liturgy of the Word as outlined in RCIA #84-89.
+Or, celebrate a small liturgy of the Word as outlined in OCIA #84-89.
 Or, show a short clip from a film.
 There should be a nice lead into the doctrine.

 Step 2 – Proclamation